-As we know, The most widely used mail server by most businesses is the MS Exchange Server to encourage collaborative capabilities.
-It is a great way to organize and store emails and shared data in the Exchange database (EDB) file.
-An Exchange Server Database is composed of both Private and Public folders.
-Private folders are mailboxes that contain system and user mailboxes.
-On the other hand, Public folders are used for sharing data between users of the organization through shared access to the Exchange data.
+MS Exchange is the preferred choice of mail server for several businesses and organizations across the globe.
+It stores emails and other mailbox data of users in the Exchange database (EDB) file.
+This Exchange Server Database file (EDB) is composed of Private and Public folders.
+Private folders are mailboxes that contain system and user mailbox data.
+On the other hand, Public folders are used for sharing data with other users in your organization, through shared access to the Exchange data.

 Step 2: Click on File>Open>Import

-Step 4: In the next screen click on Outlook Data File (.PST) and click on ”Next”
+Step 4: In Export to a file dialog box, click on Outlook Data File (.PST) and then click on ”Next”

-Step 6: Choose the location where you want to save the export .PST file and click “Finish”
+Step 6: Choose a location where you want to save the exported PST file and click “Finish”

-Recommended by Spiceworks
+Recommended by Spiceworks,